Prudent borrowers decide the rate of interest, and the general public decides the value of money

 Even if you believe that a central bank could somehow lower rates, it doesn't follow that more loans will be emitted-because prudent buyers may feel that they can't even return the principle, let alone the interest, when they can't forecast their own returns or incomes well.
 In this sense money loans are very different from selling objects-while it is generally true that lowering the price of objects increase their demand, because money loans are a contract which runs into the future for the person who takes out the loan, and given that prudent buyers are the ones who are taking out loans, decreasing the price of money (interest) does not necessarily increase its demand, because unlike an object who you pay for right away and are done with, this involves substantial commitment on part of the borrower into the future, and they risk ruin and bankruptcy if they can't pay back the loan (principal and interest).
 Money loans are far more burdensome to the borrowers than buying an object outright-and that's why the assumption that offering lower interest rates leads to an increase in the number (and amount) of loans is incorrect.
-Even I used to believe this earlier; but I realized that money loans are contracts with strict terms for the borrowers, and are not simple objects being bought and sold in the marketplace.
+Money loans are contracts with strict terms for the borrowers, and are not simple objects being bought and sold in the marketplace.
 Comparing money loans to objects and their prices is therefore not right.
 A money loan by a bank is not a gift; you still have to at least pay 100% of the the principal back (a 0% interest loan).
 However, someone can sometimes give you a gift of 1 kg of oranges, or for a very low price.
 I have never heard of a bank giving out money where it only wants 5% of it back (that would be the end of that central bank and the banking system supported by such a central bank).